 Treated Water Storage was evaluated by the City Engineer, HLA Engineering and Land Surveying, Inc., as part of an updated water system analysis that preliminarily evaluates storage and pumping.
-Based on this preliminary evaluation, the existing water system is not sufficient to meet projected water storage requirements.
-The proposed treated water storage mitigation consists of a new reservoir in Zone 3.
+Based on this preliminary evaluation, the existing water system is not sufficient to meet projected water storage requirements and will be responsible for mitigation as determined by monitoring and metering.